Under-Represented Education Abroad Students

-LGBTQ students will find some countries more accepting and others less accepting than the U.S. but all countries will have some internal variation.
-LGBTQ study abroad students should research attitudes toward LGBTQ persons in the host culture, as well as laws regarding LGBTQ identification in the host country.
+LGBTQ+ students will find some countries more accepting than others, but all countries will have some internal variation.
+LGBTQ+ students should research attitudes toward LGBTQ+ persons in the host culture, as well as laws regarding LGBTQ+ identification in the host country.

-Countries may have LGBTQ support groups in cities and on university campuses in addition to local large, or not so large, LGBTQ communities.
-In some countries, LGBTQ communities may be largely underground while other LGBTQ communities may be a vibrant and visual part of the host society and culture.
+Countries may have LGBTQ+ support groups in cities and on university campuses in addition to local LGBTQ+ communities.
+In some countries, LGBTQ+ communities may be largely underground while other countries may have vibrant and visual LGBTQ+ communities.

 If you are taking hormone therapies, these may not be readily available or accessible in a host country and may need to be brought from the U.S. Research the regulations for bringing medications into a country as well as mailing medications well in advance of traveling.